Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Operating a drone over correctional institution grounds
+Operating a drone over a correctional institution or its grounds without authorization

-ClassificationForfeiture
+ClassificationForfeiture (civil penalty)

 FineUp to $5,000